Rampalamp/croziercreative-next-ts/README.md

 1. Svg cloud for skills page
 2. Write up blerb for home page
+    1. Blerb is written, need to sort out the text shifting up when width becomes smaller, it is causing the top paragraph to get cut off.
+Also likely should move the last paragraph, more about experience, into the Skills page.
+To much text on this home page I think.
 3. Message for Audits (hopefully one day it will actually contain links or content of completed audits)
 4. Decentralized Application - Sort out which smart contract interactions to tap into.